btbytes/old_btbytes.github.io/index.md

 [Things of note -- gistash, RFCs ](2020-05-14-4-notes.html)

-<a name="gistash">**Project Idea: gistash**</a> a script to store given files in a [github gist](https://gist.github.com/), update them in place if they already exist.
+<a name="gistash">**Project Idea: gistash**</a>

+What if we can use Github's gist as we use `git stash`?
 I initially thought of this as a way to "backup" drafts I'm working on here.
+I start writing posts with a `.txt` extension that I `.gitignore`, so that I don't commit half finished posts to git plus also my [blog generation script](https://github.com/btbytes/btbytes.github.io/blob/master/bari) won't pick up the `.txt` files for processing.
+It will be nice to stash them away to a private gist.

+The solution is a script to store given files in a [github gist](https://gist.github.com/), update them in place if they already exist.

 When creating a new gist: